gutobenn/the-wall/README.md

 The Wall - A Javascript plugin for Mootools
 ===========================================

 The Wall is a plugin for Mootools javascript framework designed to create walls of infinite dimensions.
 Its flexibility allows different applications, from infinite wall mode to Coda slider mode.
-The Wall creates compatible interfaces with the newer browsers and iPhone and iPad mobile devices.
+The Wall creates compatible interfaces with the newer browsers and mobile devices.

 Urls The Wall
 =============